 - The FC will continue with the proposal to create an informal parking space near the bridleway threshold and look at the possibility of slightly increasing the original proposal of 4 cars.

 - The FC will share the feedback and conclusions from the discussion with the Highways Authority, Police and local Rights of Way Officer.

-We will keep interested parties updated on progress through the Rendlesham Forest webpage.
+We are currently taking advice from Natural England regarding the proposed modifications and will keep interested parties updated on progress through the Rendlesham Forest webpage.

 Cycling & bike park

 The two cycle routes of varying distance and difficulty criss cross the forest.
 The bike park is an exciting place for experienced cyclists to develop their skills.
 There is something for cyclists of all ages.

 There is no bike hire facility at Rendlesham.

 Out of this world playThe play areas can be found near to the car park and provide a challenge for all ages with a tube slide, climbing wall, obstacle course, swings, zip-line and much more.